 1. Shower or Tub Test

-This is probably one of the easiest ways to know whether your water is hard or soft.
-After taking a shower or bath, you might notice a white scale on the sides and bottom of the tub or shower.
-The scale is caused by hard water and is a buildup of minerals.
+This is one of the quickest and easiest ways to tell whether your water is hard or soft.
+After taking a shower or bath, you might notice a white scale on the surfaces of the tub or shower tray.
+This scale is left by hard water and is the water’s mineral content.

-We highly suggest that you find a way to soften the water slightly to avoid any damage.
-This can be done using different methods, the most common and effective being an ion exchange system.
-This system replaces calcium and magnesium ions for salt ions; thus removing the hardness (19).
+We recommend finding a way to soften the water to prevent any damage to your system.
+This can be achieved using different methods, the most common and effective of which is an ion exchange system.
+These softeners replace calcium and magnesium ions with salt ions, thus reducing the water’s hardness (18).

 2. Bottle Test

-For this test, you need a plastic bottle with a lid and dish soap.
+To try this test, you need a plastic bottle with a lid and some dish soap.

-- Fill a bottle: Fill the bottle halfway with water and add five squirts of soap.
+- Fill a bottle: Fill the bottle halfway with water and add five squirts of dish soap.

-- Shake: Close the lid and shake it vigorously until it begins to foam.
+- Shake: Fasten the lid and shake the bottle vigorously until it begins to foam.

-- Inspect: After shaking the bottle, watch the foam for a while.
-If it stays, it means your water is soft.
-However, if the foam disappears rather quickly, your water is hard.
+- Inspect: After shaking the bottle, watch the foam.
+If the foam lasts for a while, it means your water is soft.
+However, if it disappears quickly, your water is likely hard.

 3. Test Kits

-With a water test kit, you can get an accurate measurement of the mineral content in your water.
-They’re easy to use, and you get everything you need in a kit.
+With a water test kit, you can get an accurate measurement of your water’s mineral content.
+They are easy to use and the kit will contain everything you need to conduct the test.

-Start by filling one vial with water, add the required amount of solution and then shake it for the time necessary.
-Compare the results to the chart in the kit.
+Start by filling one vial with water, add the required amount of solution and then shake it for however long is specified.
+Compare the results to the chart included with your kit.

-Another type of test kit is wet strips.
-These are easier to use — simply immerse the strip in a glass of tap water.
-The strip will change color, and you can then compare it to a chart.
+Another type of test kit contains wet strips.
+These are even simpler — you simply dip the strip in a glass of tap water.
+Depending on the mineral content of the water, the strip will change color, and you can then compare that color to an included chart.